sg-wireless/pymakr-vsc/FAQ.md

 - <kbd>Ctrl + f</kbd> in terminal.
 Hard resets device and enters safe boot.
 - `Stop script` or `Safe boot device` from the device context menu
 - Use the physical reset button on the device
 - If all else fails, you can reset/erase your Pycom device with `Pycom Firmware Update`.
+If you have a faulty `boot.py` or `main.py` script, you can solve this by checking the box `Erase during update`.

 ### Do I need Node?